 This NEW AND IMPROVED recipe for Zucchini Noodle Pasta Carbonara will quickly become your weeknight favourite.
-It’s a Gluten Free, Low Carb zoodles recipe that’s packed with classic Italian flavour!

 I don’t know about you- but my kitchen and I got unnecessarily spoiled at Christmukkah (short story- I’m Jewish, my family is not).
 I got 3 Le Creuset pots, a dehydrator, all new bar ware (including some bad ass retro glasses from BYOB), a few cookbooks and this cool gadget called a spiralizer that I was dying to make zucchini noodles with.
 And a really good quality one from Williams Sonoma, too- my parents really splurged.